ZhenglinZhou/NCC-pytorch/README.md

 imgs => ResNet50 (without the last fc layers) => features => 512-512-20

-it is a mult-classification task, freeze the ResNet50 grad to finetune the 3 layers network.
+it is a multi-label learning task, freeze the ResNet50 grad to finetune the 3 layers network.

 <img src='img/NCC-ResNet-train.png' title='NCC-ResNet-train.png'>